SFStefenon/WBF-HE-YOLO/README.md

 > If you decide to use Colab, please go ahead and try it on using this [notebook](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Google_Colab_Computing/YOLOv8_Optuna.ipynb)!
 You will be asked to confirm your access to the drive where the data are saved.

-OBS: Since the analysis is using a deep learning based model, depending on your dataset a high processing time will be required for the model to perform the defined epochs.
+OBS: Since the analysis is using a deep learning-based model, depending on your dataset, a high processing time will be required for the model to be trained (considering the defined number of epochs).
 The file that calls the dataset must be in the same main folder of the model.

 ---